By Robert Burgess

 The Gypsy moth caterpillars are returning.
 What’s a homeowner to do?

-My hometown of Hudson, Mass., was largely spared last year, not among the roughly 350,000 acres in the Bay State to face the invasive caterpillars’ wrath.
-But this year might be different.
+My hometown of Hudson, Mass., was largely spared in 2016, not among the roughly 350,000 acres in the Bay State to face the invasive caterpillars’ wrath.
+But 2017 was different.

 Suffice it to say I have a lot of time and energy invested in these little trees and I’d prefer they not be stressed, or worse, by defoliation.
 I was surprised to learn Gypsy moth caterpillars attack apple trees.
 According to the U.S. Department of Agriculture, when competition is great, during high infestation years, they’ll expand their menu to past oak to maple, elm, alder, birch, polar, willow, and more.
 I’ve also spotted the pests on my rosa ragusa, crab apple, and serviceberry – all newly planted with what I imagine are sweet tasting young leaves.

 Mass Audubon encourages us to take a deep breath. ”Thinning of forests by gypsy moths may produce a healthier, more diverse, and perhaps a more gypsy-moth resistant stand of trees,” they write.
 They’re also not fans of chemicals, adding, ”Insecticides also kill the insect predators and parasites of gypsy moths and interfere with other natural controls such as the virus that kills the caterpillars at high population densities.”

 Still, it’s disheartening to see a favorite tree ravaged.
 And when the caterpillars overwhelmed an older tree, it’s gross to hear the leaf crunching and to dodge the droppings.

 In the long run, experts predict either a fungus or virus will curtail the numbers we’ve seen in recent years, as has happened in past outbreaks.
 That appears to be the best case scenario for area forests.